YOU DON'T HAVE TO WAIT UNTIL YOU ARE ACCEPTED BY ADMISSIONS TO APPLY FOR AID

 - Dexter Hanley Full-Time Grant

 - Reserved for Non-Traditional Undergraduate students enrolled for a minimum of twelve credits per term.
 Recipients are chosen based upon demonstrated financial need.
-Renewal of this award is contingent upon the student maintaining a cumulative GPA of 2.00, completion of a minimum of 21 credits per academic year, and continued full time enrollment.
+Renewal of this award is contingent upon the student maintaining a cumulative GPA of 2.00, completion of the minimum credits outlined in the financial aid satisfactory progress policy for full-time students (see the Satisfactory Academic Progress requirements in the Comprehensive Guide), and continued enrollment.

 - Dexter Hanely Part-Time Grant